JermaineBattle/commSolutions/README.md

 Comm Solutions

-current progress on project for an audio communications company.
 Template currently does not contain any content.